Ace-Key/TripleX/README.md

 # TripleX
- A starter code project from gamedev.tv - this is themed from a Maori perspective
+ A starter code project from gamedev.tv - this is themed from a Māori perspective.